flutter/website/setup_macos.md

 {% include setup/editor-setup.md %}

+## Platform setup

-_macOS supports developing Flutter apps for both Android and iOS.
+_macOS supports developing Flutter apps for both iOS and Android.
 Complete at least one of the two platform setup steps now, to be able to build and run your first Flutter app._